deepgram/web-next/content/blog/posts/technical-writing-a-developers-guide-to-storytelling/index.md

 ---
-title: Technical Writing: A Developer's Guide to Storytelling
+title: "Technical Writing: A Developer's Guide to Storytelling"
-description: A complete developer's guide with tips and tricks for implementing storytelling into technical writing and documentation.
-Read more here.
+description: "A complete developer's guide with tips and tricks for implementing storytelling into technical writing and documentation.
+Read more here."
 date: 2022-03-14
 cover: https://res.cloudinary.com/deepgram/image/upload/v1647092465/blog/2022/03/technical-writing-a-developers-guide-to-storytelling/storytelling-in-technical-blog-posts%402x.jpg
 authors: